Episode 35: The King

 We need rules and boundaries, these people would say, if we have any hope of maintaining order and civilization.

+But both can be equally true, I suppose.
 What if humanity is really more of a creature in the balance?
 The events that played out on Clipperton a century ago certainly show us both sides of that coin.

-Some leaned toward order and peace.
+Lieutenant Kerr and Commander Peril witnessed this firsthand.
 After listening to the story of the survivors on the Yorktown, both men returned to the island later that day.

 They wanted to see for themselves who this monster was that had terrorized the women for so long, dead or alive.